 Sanders once complained about early southern primaries, said calendar ‘distorts reality’

-CHARLESTON, S.C. — Bernie Sanders, who suddenly is surging in the polls in South Carolina's looming primary, once complained that too many southern states hold early primaries -- griping that the calendar "distorts reality.".
+CHARLESTON, S.C. — Bernie Sanders, who suddenly is surging in the polls in South Carolina's looming primary, once complained that too many southern states hold early primaries -- griping that the calendar "distorts reality."

 The resurfaced remarks could prove awkward for Sanders as he hopes to further cement his front-runner status with a strong performance in the nation's first-in-the-South primary this Saturday.